wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 ### Practice 7: Transfering data to the storage server

-1. Using scp, transfer your results from your `/data/your_dir` to your `/home/login`
+1. Using rsync, transfer your results from your `/data/your_dir` to your `/home/login`
 2. Check if the transfer is OK with ls